xmtp/xmtp-js/README.md

 await groupChat.addMember('0x194c31cAe1418D5256E8c58e0d08Aee1046C6Ed0')
 ```

 This sends an invitation to the recipient address.
-It also send a `GroupChatMemberAdded` message that clients can display and use to update their gorup chat member lists.
+It also sends a `GroupChatMemberAdded` message to the group chat that clients can display and use to update their group chat member lists.

 #### Rebuild the group state

-To rebuild the group state by replaying all messages in a group chat, such as group titles and members, call `rebuild()` on an instance of `GroupChat`:
+To rebuild the group state by replaying all messages in a group chat, call `rebuild()` on an instance of `GroupChat`:

 ```ts
 const rebuiltAt = new Date()